Cognitive science: Perception and action

 An optical illusion.
-The square A is exactly the same shade of gray as square B. See checker shadow illusion.
+The square A is the same shade of gray as square B. See checker shadow illusion.

-Perception is the ability to take in information via the senses, and process it in some way.
+Perception is the ability to take in information via the senses and process it in some way.
 Vision and hearing are two dominant senses that allow us to perceive the environment.
 Some questions in the study of visual perception, for example, include: (1) How are we able to recognize objects?, (2) Why do we perceive a continuous visual environment, even though we only see small bits of it at any one time?
 One tool for studying visual perception is by looking at how people process optical illusions.
-The image on the right of a Necker cube is an example of a bistable percept, that is, the cube can be interpreted as being oriented in two different directions.
+The image on the right, a Necker cube, is an example of a bistable percept; that is, the cube can be interpreted as oriented in two different directions.

 The study of haptic (tactile), olfactory, and gustatory stimuli also fall into the domain of perception.

 Action is taken to refer to the output of a system.
 In humans, this is accomplished through motor responses.
 Spatial planning and movement, speech production, and complex motor movements are all aspects of action.

 Research methods

 Many different methodologies are used to study cognitive science.
-As the field is highly interdisciplinary, research often cuts across multiple areas of study, drawing on research methods from psychology, neuroscience, computer science and systems theory.
+As the field is highly interdisciplinary, research often spans multiple areas of study, drawing on methods from psychology, neuroscience, computer science, and systems theory.

 Behavioral experiments

-In order to have a description of what constitutes intelligent behavior, one must study behavior itself.
+To describe what constitutes intelligent behavior, one must study behavior itself.
 This type of research is closely tied to that in cognitive psychology and psychophysics.
 By measuring behavioral responses to different stimuli, one can understand something about how those stimuli are processed.
-Lewandowski & Strohmetz (2009) reviewed a collection of innovative uses of behavioral measurement in psychology including behavioral traces, behavioral observations, and behavioral choice.
+Lewandowski & Strohmetz (2009) reviewed a collection of innovative uses of behavioral measurement in psychology, including behavioral traces, behavioral observations, and behavioral choice.
 Behavioral traces are pieces of evidence that indicate behavior occurred, but the actor is not present (e.g., litter in a parking lot or readings on an electric meter).
-Behavioral observations involve the direct witnessing of the actor engaging in the behavior (e.g., watching how close a person sits next to another person).
-Behavioral choices are when a person selects between two or more options (e.g., voting behavior, choice of a punishment for another participant).
+Behavioral observations involve directly witnessing the actor engaging in the behavior (e.g., observing how close a person sits to another).
+Behavioral choices are decisions a person makes among two or more options (e.g., voting behavior, choosing a punishment for another participant).